 There are also some exceptions to copyright law.
 TV shows and documentaries operate differently than movies.
 Depending on the purpose for the event, movie rights may not be needed.
 This is a case by case discussion.

 Film Board Fees

-Film Board charges a base of $70 dollars for our services. $35 goes towards maintaining our equipment and $35 goes towards compensating the projectionist as a projectionist is required at any event that Film Board puts on in Fisher 135.
+Film Board charges a base of $150 dollars for our services.
+That money goes towards maintaining our equipment and compensating the projectionist as a projectionist is required at any event that Film Board puts on in Fisher 135.

-If you would like to schedule your event during the weekend in Fisher 135 as a replacement for one of our shows, an additional $150 will be charged for revenue lost.
-Note that Film Board has the right to refuse to schedule an event that would replace one of our weekend shows.
+If you would like to schedule your event during the weekend in Fisher 135 as a replacement for one of our shows, you will have to email the President to communicate your intentions.
+Additional costs will likely be considered for our revenue loss, but the situation varies with each event.
+Note that Film Board has the right to refuse scheduling an event that would replace one of our weekend shows.
 This fee can be avoided if you wish to schedule the event in Fisher 138 or 139.